 Catherine Notas who witnessed the slaughter of her

 escaped when over 200 French at Natchez and Fort Rosalie

 were massacred.
-Mrs. Diaz has researched the existing
+Mrs. Diez has researched the existing

 literature on this horrific event.
 In contrast, the